 Below is a blank energy level diagram which helps you depict electrons for any specific atom.

 At energy level 2, there are both s and p orbitals.
 The 2s has lower energy when compared to 2p.
 The three dashes in 2p subshells represent the same energy.
 4s has lower energy when compared to 3d.
-Therefore the order of energy level is as follow:
+Therefore, the order of energy level is as follows:

 Frequently Asked Questions on Energy Level Diagram

 What are the energy levels?

 Electrons of an atom occupying particular orbitals have a particular energy.
 This is called energy level.
 When an electron alleviates from a high energy state to lower energy state emission of light occurs.

 What is an electron shell?

 The space around the nucleus which is filled will force more electrons out from the nucleus.
 This is called an electron shell.

 What are the Lowest possible energy and Highest energy level of an electron?

-Lowest possible energy is Ground state and Highest energy level is Excited.
+The Lowest possible energy is ground state and Highest energy level is excited.

 For more updates and latest notes on Energy level diagram and degenerate orbitals register to BYJU’S.